Urban Agriculture with Mike

 Finally, start fast with compact hydroponics that fit apartments, kitchens, and small workspaces.

-Next, listen to how my growing journey started!
+Start by listening to how my growing journey began.
 Then, use my guides to start small or big, and go with what feels obvious to your available space and budget.

 Tip: Pick one system first (pots, beds, towers, or indoor racks).
 Then, commit for 30 days and track results.